 You can describe a key message as an elevator pitch: a short summary of what your organization represents, the distinctive value it offers, and what differentiates it from competitors.
 Good key messages are:

-- Short and concise, generally no more than a sentence or two,
+- Concise, generally no more than a sentence or two,

 - Easy to understand,